flurdy/sortingoffice/README.md

 4. Add tests if applicable
 5. Submit a pull request

+For detailed contribution guidelines and contact information, see [CONTRIBUTING.md](CONTRIBUTING.md) and [docs/CONTACT.md](docs/CONTACT.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.